-The reception desks serve as the reception and information centers for the residence halls and provide various services for residents.
+The front desk serves as the reception and information center for the residence halls and provide various services for residents.

 Hale Manoa desk: 944-7960; open 24 hours a day.

-Services available through the desks include the following:
+Services available through the desk include the following:

 - Handling arrivals and departures of residents.

 - Loan of duplicate room keys (appropriate identification may be required).

 - Receiving messages for residents.

 - Recording of repairs and maintenance problems.

 - Reservations for use of equipment or facilities (i.e., special lounges).